mikejgray/skill-mainnframe-entrance-code/README.md

 ## Summary

-Skill to speak when OVOS is ready
+Skill to speak when MAINNFRAME is ready

 ## Description

-When OpenVoiceOS is started or restarted, this skill will speak a notification to the user.
+When MAINNFRAME is started or restarted, this skill will speak a notification to the user.
 This speech can be enabled/disabled by intent.

 ## Examples